A common reference for defining Interaction Design are Bill Verplank’s drawings, one of the creators of the noun.

 - How do you know?
 What are the ways that you learn and plan (or perhapse, how we want you to think)?

-Good enough for Interaction Design as it is currently practiced mainstream, a individualistic approach for humanizing technology.
+Good enough for Interaction Design as it is currently practiced mainstream, an individualistic approach for humanizing technology.
 I don’t want to throw away the merit from this definiton, but I have to say that it doesn’t account for what Interaction Design could be in a broader sense.

 First, let’s come back to the definition of the word “interaction”.